Love Island (2005 TV series): Format

 Viewers would vote for the couple they would like to see in the "love shack" where the two would get to know one another better.
 In the first series, each week viewers voted celebrities off the island, but in the second, the inhabitants had the final say.
 The identities of those being kicked out were revealed in the elimination episodes.
 The prize for the final couple left standing was £50,000 each.
-The second series also featured the inhabitants having to cook and clean up after themselves to fight the appearance that they were just there for a free holiday.
+The second series also featured the inhabitants having to cook and clean up after themselves to dispute the suggestion that they were just there for a free holiday.

 Series overview

 Series 1 (2005)

-The first series was broadcast during the summer of 2005.
+The first series was broadcast during the summer of 2005 and was, along with Celebrity Love Island Live and Celebrity Love Island: Aftersun, sponsored by the new Chevrolet Matiz.

-The show attracted controversy from the moment it was announced by ITV.
-It was marketed as a rival for Channel 4's popular reality show, Big Brother, which returned for a sixth series soon after the show's launch.
-Following the launch of the show, the celebrities were criticised by viewers for being boring, and the celebrity status of some of the participants was questioned.
+The show was marketed as a rival for Channel 4's popular reality show, Big Brother, which returned for a sixth series soon after the show's launch.
+Following the launch of the show, the celebrities were criticised by some viewers for being boring, and the celebrity status of some of the participants was questioned.
 There was some suspicion that the contestants were simply using the programme as a free holiday, and the tabloids claimed that producers held crisis meetings to figure out how to keep things interesting.

 Soon afterwards, tabloid reports claimed that the show's presenters, Kelly Brook and Patrick Kielty, were engaged in a bitter feud.
 The problems between the pair allegedly started after Kielty told viewers on the live show that Brook had previously been involved in a relationship with one of the contestants, Paul Danan.
-However, even the promise of fireworks between the two hosts was not enough to keep viewers interested, and one episode of the show only attracted less than 2 million viewers.
+One episode of the show attracted fewer than 2 million viewers.
 Producers later hired model Nikki Ziering to spice up the show.

 The show was also resented by fans of long-running ITV soap Coronation Street.
 ITV decided to move its flagship programme from 19:30 to 20:30 on Monday nights, to provide a successful lead-in for Celebrity Love Island, in the hope of increasing ratings.
 Writers John Fay and Daran Little complained to the press about the treatment of the show.
 ITV argued that it took the decision to move the soap very seriously and only did so when absolutely necessary.
 A meeting was requested with ITV programming director Nigel Pickard to discuss the issue.